Macy’s now plans to close Northgate store this summer, not 2020

 Macy’s officials declined to say why the date had been moved up.
 But one Macy’s employee said she’d been told that the owners of the Northgate mall, Simon Property Group, pushed for an earlier closure in order to get an earlier-than-expected start on a massive new development planned for the site.
 Simon Property Group did not respond to questions about the closure by press time.

-The Northgate location is slated to be part of a massive redevelopment project, still in the permitting process, that would keep much of the mall’s retail function, but would add housing, office space and a training center for Seattle’s new National Hockey League team, according to project plans
+The Northgate location is slated to be part of a massive redevelopment project, still in the permitting process, that would keep much of the mall’s retail function, but would add housing, office space and a training center for Seattle’s new National Hockey League team, according to project plans.

 The reshuffling is part of a larger downsizing by Macy’s as it and other traditional retailers confront a landscape disrupted by Amazon and other online retailers

-In 2016, Macy’s announced plans to shutter 100 stores and invest the cost savings in a strategic shift toward online and mobile shopping.
+In 2016, Macy’s announced plans to close 100 stores and invest the cost savings in a strategic shift toward online and mobile shopping.
 By the end of 2017, Macy’s had closed 81 stores, with 11 more closures planned for 2018, according to a report from CNBC.

 The Northgate closure marks a somber milestone for the Seattle mall.
 The mall’s anchor tenant, when Northgate opened back in 1950, was The Bon Marché, which became Macy’s in 2003.
 Last October, another Northgate anchor tenant, J.C.
 Penney, announced it would close in 2019.